PhD Course Requirements

 - e) Transfer credit must be petitioned for before or upon first submission of the final Ph.D.
 Program Plan in G2 year.
 Students are encouraged to petition for transfer credit on their prospective Program Plan in G1 year.
 Coursework cannot be older than four years at the time the student submits the petition to the CHD.

 - f) Grades in courses taken previously elsewhere will not be factored into the Harvard GPA, nor will the courses appear on the transcript.

-Students must achieve at least a "B" average grade in the ten courses comprising the Ph.D.
+In general, students must achieve at least a "B" average grade in the ten courses comprising the Ph.D.
 Program Plan.
 At the end of any term, a student who has failed to maintain a B average or has received any unsatisfactory grade may be required to withdraw from the program.
 Students who have satisfied the requirements for the S.M. degree en route may still receive that degree.

 Area Course Requirements, Guidelines, and Model Programs